JetBrains/teamcity-documentation/topics/teamcity-cloud-cost-optimization.md

 <img src="new-artifact-dependency-dialog.png" alt="Add New Artifact Dependency dialog" width="460"/>

+## Prepay for extensively used build agents

+If you have some particularly long-running builds or find yourself using a single type of cloud build agent for more than 125 hours a month, you can prepay for one or more instances of that type of cloud build agent and avoid any other per-minute fees.
+This is accomplished by [redeeming a batch of credits each month](managing-subscription-and-resources.md#Prepay+JetBrains-Hosted+Build+Agents+Monthly).

+While this approach offers a big saving on build credit consumption, it is important to note this comes at the trade-off of decreased concurrency.
+That is, if you prepay for a certain type of build agents, only a maximum of 5 of those agents can be running concurrently with the prepaid rate.
+Any further concurrent builds on the same type of agents will revert to the per-minute pricing.

 ## Review automatically renewed resources

-The TeamCity Cloud **Subscription \& Resources** page allows redeeming credits for additional resources: extra committer slots, data storage, and concurrent builds on self-hosted agents.
+The TeamCity Cloud **Subscription \& Resources** page allows redeeming credits for additional resources: extra committer slots, prepaid agents, data storage, and concurrent builds on self-hosted agents.
 When you increase any of these resources, a certain number of credits are immediately deducted from your available balance for the current month.

 For example, one additional concurrent build on a self-hosted agent costs 20,000 credits per month.
 If you redeem credits for this extra resource on the first day of the month, a 20,000 credits are deducted.
 Or, if you redeem credits for the extra resource at the middle of the month, the deduction would be prorated at ~10,000 credits for the remainder of the month.